 NEAC Distinguished Speakers may be hosted only at colleges and universities, including community colleges.
 Speakers on Japan will only be supported at institutions in the United States; speakers on Korea will be supported at institutions in the United States and Canada.
-Institutions may only receive support for only one Japan and one Korea NEAC Distinguished Speakers Bureau program every three years.
+Institutions may receive support for only one Japan and one Korea NEAC Distinguished Speakers Bureau program every three years.
 The NEAC Distinguished Speakers Bureau is intended to serve institutions with small East Asian studies programs, not institutions with large and well-established centers in Japanese or Korean studies.
 Applications from universities/programs not recently awarded NEAC DSB funding will be given priority.

 NEAC Distinguished Speaker grant applications may be submitted by individual faculty or staff members, but must be accompanied by a support letter from an administrator (department chair, center director, dean, etc.) confirming the institutional commitment to hosting the NEAC Distinguished Speaker and bearing all the local costs of his/her visit.
 Applications from students or student groups will not be accepted.